MitchelHsu/Cleric-RAG-Agent/README.md

 - `app/utils.py`: Implements helper functions, such as URL validation, document retrieving, etc.
 - `app/configs.py`: Stores configurations such as prompt templates and model selection.
 - `app/models.py`: Defines the `pydantic` models for API request and response.

+### Design Thinking Process

+I initially developed a basic agent using a _PromptTemplate_, but I noticed random responses and lengthy statements, so I refined the prompt template and implemented a _FewShotTemplate_ (3-shot) for the better structure (see [here](https://github.com/MitchelHsu/Cleric-RAG-Agent/blob/main/app/config.py#L7)).
+In anticipating challenge where the call logs might be extensive, therefore affecting the agent's accuracy and increase computational demands.
+I leveraged LLamaIndex and _VectorStoreIndex_ to manage data chunks and facilitate the retrieval of essential information for the agent's extraction process.
+And to preserve the order of the call logs, I sorted the retrieve data _nodes_ with their original order to ensure chronological decision-making.